 That means if you get the “white screen of death” or the plugin that you installed isn’t activating, you have to troll through forums until you find an answer.

-A good WordPress host trains its staff on WordPress and the platform it runs on.
+A good WordPress hosting provider trains its staff on WordPress and the platform it runs on.
 The host that we recommend at the end of this post actually trains their staff for about 6 weeks BEFORE they let them answer trouble tickets.

 So that .htaccess problem that you’re having while trying to setup multisite?
 They’re all over it.
 They understand the WordPress database structure and will go the extra mile with you in troubleshooting because they actually understand how WordPress works.

 As someone who always works with WordPress and tries new things, this is invaluable.